tangrams/tangram-docs/pages/styles.md

 ```

 ####`material`
 Optional parameter.
 Starts a material definition block.
-For more on materials, see the [[materials technical reference|materials]].
+For more on materials, see the [materials technical reference](materials.md).

 ```yaml
 styles: